THE STORY OF THE 1930s YELLOW COACH AMERICAN DOUBLE-DECKERS

 After the war the double-deck fleets in New York and Chicago came under increasing pressure.
 Reduced ridership meant that the high seating capacity was unnecessary, and slow boarding and poor acceleration continued to hinder operation.
 The new single-deckers were economical and powerful, and the big double-deckers looked worn out after years of intensive service.
 In New York this was not helped by the decision in 1947 to fit a blanking panel across the lower half of the upper deck front windows to prevent passengers falling out.

 The first thing that struck me was how modern the bus looked despite being seventy years old.
-You step straight on board through the wide front door and the floor is completely flat into the lower saloon (yes, a low floor bus built in 1938!).
-The driver’s area is spartan, with no partitions and few controls.
-On the forward side of the right front wheel arch is perched a single seat; the staircase rises rearwards over the left wheel.
-Behind the front wheels are pairs of opposite facing twin seats, and then forward facing seats towards the rear.
-Headroom is a generous 76 inches until the floor starts to rise just aft of mid wheelbase.
+You stepped straight on board through the wide front door and the floor was completely flat into the lower saloon.
+The driver’s area was spartan, with no partitions and few controls.
+On the forward side of the right front wheel arch was perched a single seat; the staircase rose rearwards over the left wheel.
+Behind the front wheels were pairs of opposite facing twin seats, and then forward facing seats towards the rear.
+Headroom was a very generous 76 inches until the floor started to rise just aft of mid wheelbase.

-This, combined with a ten inch step ahead of the rear axle, means that headroom is only 60 inches at the rear of the lower deck.
-There is a narrow exit door ahead of the rear wheels.
-Over the rear wheels are inward facing seats, and a bench seat across the back.
-The engine compartment cover is inside the body so there is no rear bulkhead.
-Upstairs all the seats are forward facing, and the headroom is more than adequate.
+This, combined with a ten inch step ahead of the rear axle, meant that headroom was only 60 inches at the rear of the lower deck.
+Over the rear wheels were inward facing seats, and a bench seat across the back.
+The engine compartment cover was inside the body so there was no rear bulkhead.
+Upstairs all the seats were forward facing, and the headroom was more than adequate.

-The seats are upholstered in a kind of faux leather material (possibly not original) and are mostly at a generous 31 inch pitch.
-The interior panels are painted metal and the saloons are illuminated by quite stylish art deco ceiling lamps.
-The side windows can be opened by lifting the lower half up into the body.
-This is particularly clever upstairs as the pane disappears into the curved roof panels.
-Compared with modern buses there are very few internal partitions and screens.
+The interior panels were painted metal and the saloons were illuminated by quite stylish art deco ceiling lamps.
+The side windows could be opened by lifting the lower half up into the body.
+This was particularly clever upstairs as the pane disappeared into the curved roof panels.
+Compared with modern buses there were very few internal partitions and screens.

-The engine compartment is reached by a series of access doors around the back of the bus.
-The engine is connected straight on to the transmission, and there is an angle drive that conveys power to the straight rear axle.
-Everything is packed in tight, with little room between the radiator and the engine, and the angle drive hard up against the edge of the bodywork.
-Suspension consists of leaf springs at the rear and a single transverse leaf spring at the front; one hopes the roads were kept in good condition.
+The engine compartment was reached by a series of access doors around the back of the bus.
+The engine was connected straight on to the transmission, and there was an angle drive that conveyed power to the straight rear axle.
+Everything was packed in tight, with little room between the radiator and the engine, and the angle drive hard up against the edge of the bodywork.
+Suspension consisted of leaf springs at the rear and a single transverse leaf spring at the front (I hope the roads were kept in good condition).

-The body structure is clearly semi-integral.
-The steel understructure consists of longitudinal beams about 4 inches deep, connected to transverse beams that taper to the body side.
-The floor is structural.
-Inside the body, tapering beams beneath the seats reinforce the connection between the floor and the body side.
-Up to lower deck waist rail level the vehicle appears to be constructed like a stiff boat hull.
-Above the rail closely spaced body pillars add further strength.
-Much of the structure is made from aluminium alloy.
+The body structure was clearly semi-integral.
+The steel understructure consisted of longitudinal beams about 4 inches deep, connected to transverse beams that tapered to the body side.
+The floor was structural.
+Inside the body, tapering beams beneath the seats reinforced the connection between the floor and the body side.
+Up to lower deck waist rail level the vehicle appeared to be constructed like a stiff boat hull.
+Above the rail closely spaced body pillars added further strength.
+Much of the structure was made from aluminium alloy.

 One interesting sidelight on this story is the appearance of these buses in Hollywood films.
 The solitary model 706 prototype found its way to California in 1945 and appeared in at least three popular movies.
 On The Town is a 1949 musical set in New York.
 Early in the film is a short location shot with model 735s in service at Columbus Circle.
 A later dance sequence was filmed in Hollywood and features the prototype model 706 in Fifth Avenue livery driving away from us behind Frank Sinatra, Gene Kelly and the other stars.